 Timing is Key

 While it is always prudent to explore all options and do the proper due diligence, there is a relatively short fuse on the opportunity to lease for solar.
 The biggest reason is the interconnection process with the utility.
-While the final regulations will vary, oftentimes the utilities accept applications on a first come first served basis.
+While the final regulations will vary, oftentimes the utilities accept applications on a first-come, first-served basis.
 The power lines will quickly become saturated with projects and the chance of project success is significantly reduced regardless of the property suitability.